 Basia, Luna and Krystyna live on in the memories and lives of so many women, influenced by their leadership and approach to life.
 Farewell ladies.
 Gone, but never forgotten.

-This article was written on the basis of information on the basis of information on the site www.zhppgk.org and also the publication “Ognisko” available through the site.
+This article was written on the basis of information on the basis of information on the site www.zhppgk.org and also the publication “Ognisko” available here.